perploug/LLMint/README.md

-# AIWebQualityEvals
+# AI Based Web Quality Eval library
-typescript library to use LLMs for common website content quality evaluations using LLMs understanding of semantics
+typescript library to use LLMs for common non-AI website content quality evaluations using LLMs understanding of semantics

 Based on the POC outlined in this [blogpost](http://plo.ug/llms,/typescript,/testing/2025/06/26/LLMs-for-testing.html)